 but there were already series resistors which could perform the function.

-The B+ was not excessively high either.
+The B+ did not seem excessively high.

 Another annoying thing was retrace lines